Srividya1729/Recommender_System/Weekly_Updates/Updates.md

 **Status of Previous week Tasks :**

-   1. Since we went deeper with CNN, we plan to discuss with Advisor regarding LSTM.
+   1) Since we went deeper with CNN, we plan to discuss with Advisor regarding LSTM
-   2 and 3.
-We experimented with DeepCoNN and NARRE( Neural Attentional Regression with Review-level Explanations) that jointly uses users and thread representations using TextCNN.
+   2)  and 3 We experimented with DeepCoNN and NARRE( Neural Attentional Regression with Review-level Explanations) that jointly uses users and thread representations using TextCNN.

 **Upcoming Tasks:**